Lambda Iota Society: History

 Until its loss of university recognition in 2007, Lambda Iota was the oldest existing local fraternity in the state of Vermont and the eighth oldest fraternity in the nation.
 Members included statesmen, academics, and successful businessmen.

 The place that members called home since the completion of the structure in 1913 is located at 440 Pearl Street, Burlington, Vermont.
-Members of Lambda Iota were commonly known as "Owls" after their mascot.

-In 2007, the society lost university recognition for 8 years.
+In 2007, the society lost university recognition for eight years.
 Following this, a federal investigation was conducted surrounding cocaine trafficking that had occurred at a house owned by the society.